betterkunge/paleoclimate_HadGEM3_UoB/step3_rose.md

 (know more in https://metomi.github.io/rose/doc/html/api/command-reference.html#command-rose-check-software)
 ## Text Editor
 ## Rose Configuration
-Rose configurations are **directories** containing a Rose configuration file along with other optional assets which define behaviours such as:
+Rose configurations are **directories** containing a Rose configuration file （**rose-*.conf**） along with other optional assets which define behaviours such as:
 - Execution.
 - File installation.
 - Environment variables.